NoFearJoe/Spuristo/README.md

 In second case tracker will commit ```n``` times.

 ##### Checkpoint
-Checkpoint is closure calls when usages count satisfies the condition.
+Checkpoint is closure called when usages count satisfies the condition.
 For example, checkpoint closure will be called if condition is ```.Every(2)``` and action was commited 2 times.
 ```Swift
   tracker.checkpoint = {
     // Some code